bookfx/bookfx/README.md

 **en** | [ru]

 BookFx proposes to use the functional style to describe Excel workbooks.
-To implement this BookFx provides model like the HTML [DOM].
+To implement this it provides model like the HTML [DOM].
-It is a tree of renderable nodes.
+Without details, BookFx model is a tree of nodes, which renders to a xlsx-file.

 This approach opens multiple opportunities: